List of pitch and putt national associations: France

 Pitch and putt in France is managed by the Association Française de Pitch & Putt (AFPP).

-In 1999 the "Association Française de Pitch & Putt" was one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship, where France reached the third place in 2003.
+In 1999 the "Association Française de Pitch & Putt" was one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship, where France reached third place in 2003.

 In 2006 the "Association Française de Pitch & Putt" participated in the creation of the Federation of International Pitch and Putt Associations (FIPPA), that stages a biennial World Cup Team Championship.
-France obtained the third place in 2004.
+France obtained third place in 2004.

 In 2009 vacated their membership of FIPPA and EPPA and joined another international association, IPPA.